franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 > NOTE @normalized
 >
-> when you compare two or more themes, the server performance of the preview sites might vary. to normalize the rendering metrics across multiple themes
+> when you compare two or more themes, the server performance of the preview sites might vary. to normalize the rendering metrics across multiple themes:
 > * substract the measured TTFB from start render and speed index
 > * and add a fixed TTFB of e.g. 200ms to both values